obnam-mirror/obnam2/obnam.md

 ciphertext using the second key.
 Both the ciphertext and MAC are stored on the server.

-For decryption, the a MAC is computed against the retrieved ciphertext, and compared to the retrieved MAC.
+For decryption, a MAC is computed against the retrieved ciphertext, and compared to the retrieved MAC.
 If the MACs differ, that's an error and no decryption is done.
 If they do match, the ciphertext is decrypted.